afunworm/AngularX-Cloud-Functions/README.md

 3. Make sure Cloud Functions is enabled from your Firebase Console.
 4. Configure `functions/environment/environment.json` by copying `environment.sample.json`
-5. From the `angularx-cloud-functions` folder:
+5. From the `angularx-cloud-functions` folder, run the following commands (do not overwrite any existing files):

+    $ firebase login

+    $ firebase init

     $ firebase deploy